WanderingSpaceThinker/nonexistence/_posts/2021-12-12-Emergent-Love.md

 Another way to signify this, is to have different "categories of love" with their own name: parental love, sibling love, romantic love...
 You could say it's like lightning, it's never exactly the same twice[^2].

-If everyone has its own love, with a different "way of loving" for everyone and everything, we can picture this as a forest: The trees would be everyone's unique love, with each branch the way they love a particular whatever.
+If everyone has their own love, with a different "way of loving" for everyone and everything, we can picture this as a forest: The trees would be everyone's unique love, with each branch the way they love a particular whatever.

 ![forest]({{ site.baseurl }}{{ page.images[1].image_path }})
 <p class="legend">"Forest of love" by WST - I know, I totally missed my vocation in art</p>